algizsec/.github/profile/README.md

 ## **`ᛗ`** Team

 [**Vard**](https://x.com/0xVard)
-Background in product and engineering.
-Executive MBA graduate with a strong understanding of business strategy, protocol economics, and system design.
+Engineer and product leader with **10+ years of experience** across complex systems.
+Executive MBA graduate with a strong foundation of business strategy, protocol economics, and system design.

 [**Milamber**](https://x.com/milamberr97)
-Engineer at heart.
-Masters degree in Computer Science with a passion for solving complex problems and breaking systems down to their fundamentals.
+Engineer at heart with **5+ years of hands-on experience in Fintech**.
+Master's degree in Computer Science and a passion for solving complex problems and breaking systems down to their fundamentals.

 ## **`ᚷ`** Our work